-- General property insurance – may cover damage or loss to and business equipment such as tools, mobiles , computers , power equipment , or stock such as power boards, lighting or accessories.
+- General property insurance – often called tools cover, may cover electricians for damage or loss to and business equipment such as tools, mobiles , computers , power equipment , or stock such as power boards, lighting or accessories.

 - Business insurance pack – you may be able to combine multiple covers in a specially designed policy for a small electrical business.
 Ask your SMART broker for details.

 - Marine cargo – cover if you receive or send goods such as building materials via post or freight.

 - Contract Works Insurance : An electrical business may also require Specialist Contract Works Insurance in relation to construction projects depending on contract terms if the insured is the main contractor on site.